 Step 4.
 When you have set it as the default device, save the change and try playing Spotify songs again to see if the sound can be heard now.

-Method 10: Update Spotify to the Latest Version
+Method 11: Update Spotify to the Latest Version

-We know that Spotify will keep updating the app versions to keep updated to support running on the latest device systems.
-In the updated Spotify versions, they would always get some known bugs fixed and improve the app-using experience.
 So when you are using an outdated Spotify app, some bugs may occur because of system incompatibility, including the Spotify no sound issue.
 As a result, you can check whether your Spotify app hasn’t been updated for a long time so it works worse and worse.
 Simply by upgrading it to the latest version and the problem will automatically be overcome.

-Method 11: Turn Off Ad-Blockers (For Web Players)
+Method 1: Turn Off Ad-Blockers

 If you use Spotify Web Player to play Spotify Music online, to avoid some sudden ads interrupting the playback, you may install some ad-blocker extensions in your browser.
 But when such extensions can filter ads for you, they are actually changing the ways Spotify Web Player works so leading to some errors.
-So when you use Spotify Web Player with an ad-blocker turned on and only find Spotify playing but no sound, try disabling the extension and the music playback in the web player may be normal again.

-Method 12: Turn to Another Browser (For Web Players)
+Method 2: Turn to Another Browser

 You need to know that not all web browsers can work to use Spotify Web Player to play music, because Spotify doesn’t make it support all of them.
 For example, Safari is not compatible with Spotify at present, so for sure you can’t play Spotify Music in it.
 Under such a situation, only by changing to use another browser can you fix the Spotify playback error successfully.

-• • Runs at 35X faster speed to batch convert Spotify playlists at once without wasting much of your time
+- Runs at 35X faster speed to batch convert Spotify playlists at once without wasting much of your time

-• • Supports keeping ID3 tags and flexibly editing the file names for easier music management
+- Supports keeping ID3 tags and flexibly editing the file names for easier music management

-• • Provides classifying songs feature to save Spotify downloads of the same category to one folder automatically
+- Provides classifying songs feature to save Spotify downloads of the same category to one folder automatically

 Step 1.
-Login Spotify Web Player in the Program
+Log in Spotify Web Player in the Program

 First of all, launch TuneFab Spotify Music Converter and enter its embedded Spotify Web Player.
-Then login with your Spotify account.
+Then log in with your Spotify account.

 Step 2.
 Select Spotify Music to Download